paramrathour/blog/pages/_posts/2025-04-20-math-book-recommendations.md

 : This book (and its [sequel](https://bookstore.ams.org/view?ProductCode=SPEC/74)) encourages readers to find out errors in the seemingly "true proofs" of false statements

 #### Collections
-(Almost) Impossible Integrals, Sums, and Series (Cornel Ioan Vălean) : For the lovers of challenging math problems.
-And it has a [sequel](https://link.springer.com/book/10.1007/978-3-031-21262-8) too
+Limits, Series, and Fractional Part Integrals (Ovidiu Furdui) : For the lovers of challenging analysis problems, and there are two more books by Cornel Ioan Vălean: [(Almost) Impossible Integrals, Sums, and Series](https://link.springer.com/book/10.1007/978-3-030-02462-8) and its [sequel](https://link.springer.com/book/10.1007/978-3-031-21262-8)

 Some more collections of specific topics followed by few general curiosities!
 - _Thirty-three Miniatures: Mathematical and Algorithmic Applications of Linear Algebra (Jiri Matousek)_